michaelpeterson808/michaelpeterson808.github.io/essays/softwareengineerfuture.md

 Since I’ve been pretty lost as to what I want to do in computer science, I hope that through software engineering, I find the path that’s right for me.
 I aim to use all the skills I develop within software engineering and use it for jobs and courses that I plan on taking in the future.
 Jobs in software engineering pay very well, and it’s a goal to have a well-paying job as a day job.
 Even if software engineering might not be for me, it will help me in the right direction in my search for a career.

 Ai was used to enhance the title and grammar of this essay.
-Testing